top of page

 Definition: UX Sound Design

-Sound design solutions are always individual and depend on the respective application: For example, while the engine of a sports car should also sound as powerful as possible in the interior and sound-altering mechanisms are taken into account accordingly in the design, loud noises should be avoided and discreetly masked in the interior sound design of trains.
-In industrial sound design, no sound is left to chance; instead, the exact sonic representation of product and brand values is developed and implemented in a goal-oriented manner.
+Sound design solutions are always individual and depend on the respective application: For example, while the engine of a sports car should also sound as powerful as possible in the interior and sound-altering mechanisms are taken into account accordingly in the design, loud noises should be avoided and discreetly masked in the surround sound design of trains.
+In industrial sound design, no sound is left to chance; instead, the exact sonic representation of product and brand values is developed and implemented in a targeted manner.

 bottom of page